APUGames/smiths/Game 115/The Light/README.md

 ## Description -

-A game where you play as MC, a 12 year old girl who is trying to save her papa, and save the world from eternal darkness.
+A game where you play as MC, a 12 year old girl who is trying to save her papa and finish her chores, before she ventures out to save the world from eternal darkness.

 ## Instructions -